 What is a Document Ballot?

-The NFRC is grateful for its diverse community of volunteerswho stand committed to keeping the NFRC's programs relevant and work diligently throughtask groups and subcommittees under the Research and Technology Committee, Technical Committee, and Ratings Committee.
+The NFRC is grateful for the many volunteers who stand committed to keeping the NFRC's programs relevant and work diligently through task groups and subcommittees under the Research and Technology Committee, Technical Committee, and Ratings Committee.
 Much of the work concentrates on putting forth updates/changes to the NFRC's programs and technical documents as well as proposals for future research and research-related items.